We are excited to welcome passionate, qualified individuals to Outschool’s community of educators!

 You must observe our class content policy, including the policy that Outschool classes are secular and objective.

 You must have a reliable and fast Internet connection (over 3Mbps upload and download).

 You must have the technical know-how to effectively run online classes.

 You must have a good command of written and spoken English.

 You must verify your identity and pass a criminal background check

 Steps to Apply

-Fill out your application and follow the steps to submit.
+Fill out your application and follow the steps to submit it.
 You will share specifics about your expertise, class topics you’re passionate about, and a writing and video sample.
 These materials will only be used for the purpose of this application.

 Once your application has been approved, you will need to verify your identity.
-This is a free, secure, and quick process through a company called Berbix that specializes in identity verification.
+This is a free, secure, and quick process through a company called Persona which specializes in identity verification.
 Learn more about identity verification at Outschool.

-We recommend listing a One-time class as your first.
-Once you’ve requested your class listing, it can take about 3 days for our team to approve it or provide feedback.
-You’ll need to have one class published before submitting additional classes for review.
+We recommend listing a One-time class to start.
+Once you’ve requested your class listing, it can take up to 3 days for our team to approve or provide feedback on your listing.
+You need to have one class published before submitting additional classes for review.